 Audit current processes

 Next, audit your current processes.
 What are the actions that you want to automate?
 Make a list of each one.
-For example, if you're going to automate generating and sending invoices, then put that on the list.
+For example, if you automate generating and sending invoices, put that on the list.

 Then prioritize these processes based on how difficult they are to automate and how much time they will save you once automated.
 You'll get the biggest bang for your buck by automating tasks that require a lot of time but don't require complex skills.
 For example, it's probably preferable to automate sending out weekly time reports rather than coding a new feature for your website.

-It would be best if you also planned what happens when something goes wrong with your automation tools or processes.
+Planning what happens when something goes wrong with your automation tools or processes would be best.
 It's essential to keep employees in place who can perform the tasks you're automating if something goes wrong and employees who know enough about the technology involved to troubleshoot and repair problems.

 Nowadays, automation is a crucial part of business process management.
 The purpose of this article was to provide you with information regarding enterprise automation, the types of enterprise automation, some examples of enterprise automation software, and how this software benefits an organization.
 And steps to implement enterprise automation.

-If you need to automate a process in your company, you should look into enterprise automation software.
+You should look into enterprise automation software to automate a process in your company.
 It can save a company millions of dollars through intelligent automation and analytics of repetitive business processes that employees would otherwise carry out manually.
-After reading this article, it should not be difficult to find an enterprise automation system that will work for your business.
+After reading this article, finding an enterprise automation system that will work for your business should not be difficult.
 Happy automating!